 Life is always throwing some new challenge at you.
 Fortunately, the older you get, the better you become at adapting to changing circumstances.

 Women in their 40s, 50s, and 60s face a unique set of challenges for sure.
 You may be entering a new career – or transitioning out of the workplace into retirement.
+Or you may be in your 70s and beyond and thinking about volunteering, or doing nothing for a change.

 As you get older, health problems – some brief and manageable, others chronic and life-changing – become a reality.
 Your body may go through significant changes, forcing you to confront new issues.